ExchangeUnion/xud/test/simulation/README.md

 $ npm run test:sim:run
 ```

-When making changes to `lnd` version/tag, one must build the `lnd` image before rerunning the tests, in addition to cleaning its volume:
+When making changes to `lnd` version/tag, one must build the `lnd` image and clean its volume before rerunning the tests:

 ```bash
 $ npm run test:sim:clean:lnd